babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/README.md

 Click the `Use this template` button on [this project's GitHub page](https://github.com/babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template).

 ### ⬇️ Install Dependencies
+You need to be using version 12 or higher of Node; the `package.json` `engines` field only specifies `10` for Cloud Functions for Firebase.

 ```sh
 cd sapper-firebase-typescript-graphql-tailwindcss-actions-template
 npm install  # pnpm also works